Kölner Weg - Stage 9 - Old town of Hachenburg and city forest to Unnau-Korb

 Start: Hachenburg railway station

-(S) At the station in Hachenburg, turn left, follow the K sign and walk up Bahnhofstraße to Neumarkt.
-Here, turn left and continue to Wilhelmstraße.
+(S) At Hachenburg station, we turn left, following the K sign, and walk up Bahnhofstraße to Neumarkt.
+Here we turn left and continue to Wilhelmstraße.

-(1) Our route takes us to the Old Market, which is picturesquely framed by magnificently restored half-timbered houses from the 17th and 18th centuries.
-Here you will also find Germany's oldest stone inn, the Hotel Zur Krone.
+(1) Our route leads to the Alter Markt, which is picturesquely framed by magnificently restored half-timbered houses from the 17th and 18th centuries.
+Here you will also find Germany’s oldest stone inn, the Hotel Zur Krone.

-The inn was built in 1439, renovated in the late Renaissance style in 1531 and given a stone bay window.
-The current gable dates from 1585 and is decorated with a Moor's head.
-The building was also the seat of the Femegericht, which was housed in the bay window room on the first floor.
-Next to the Hotel Zur Krone, you can visit the Catholic Church of the Assumption, originally a Franciscan church, which was built between 1734 and 1738, extended between 1907 and 1909 and given a tower. in 1738, the Archbishop of Prague, Count von Manderscheid-Blankenheim, donated the wooden high altar.
-Beneath the church is a monks' crypt with 19 gravestones dating from 1754 to 1811.
+The inn was built in 1439, renovated in the late Renaissance style in 1531 and fitted with a stone bay window.
+The current gable dates from 1585 and is decorated with a Moor’s head.
+The building also housed the seat of the feudal court, which was located in the bay window room on the first floor.
+Next to the Hotel Zur Krone, visitors can view the Catholic Church of the Assumption, originally a Franciscan church, which was built between 1734 and 1738, extended between 1907 and 1909, and fitted with a tower.
+In 1738, the Archbishop of Prague, Count von Manderscheid-Blankenheim, donated the wooden high altar.
+Beneath the church lies a monks’ crypt containing 19 gravestones dating from 1754 to 1811.

-A little further away is the Protestant castle church, which is connected to the castle by an archway.
-The tower and choir date from the 15th century, while the nave was built in 1775.
+A little further on lies the Protestant castle church, which is connected to the castle by an arched passageway.
+The tower and choir date from the 15th century, whilst the nave was built in 1775.

-In the middle of the market square, the gilded, double-tailed lion, symbol of the connection between the House of Sayn and the House of Wittgenstein, sits enthroned on the fountain.
+In the centre of the market square, a gilded, double-tailed lion sits enthroned on the fountain, symbolising the connection between the House of Sayn and the House of Wittgenstein.

 We continue along Friedrichstraße, passing old half-timbered houses.